modiox/modiox/README.md

 <h1 align="left">Hi there! 👋 </h1>
-<h2> My name is Modi Alyalak, and I'm an aspiring full-stack developer from Saudi Arabia. </h2>
+<h2> My name is Modi.
+I'm an aspiring full-stack developer from Saudi Arabia. </h2>

 ###